EnricoPicci/go-class/src/synchronization/data-races/games-players-synchronized/readme.md

-# The Game Platform generates data races
+# The Game Platform is protected from data races

 Protecting the access to the shared resources (maps in this example) removes the data races